GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

-In the paper GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers the need to create a post-training quantization method that does not degrade the quality of the model is exposed.
-In this post we have seen the method llm.int8() that quantizes to INT8 some vectors of the weight matrices, as long as none of their values exceeds a threshold value, which is fine, but they do not quantize all the weights of the model.
-In this paper they propose a method that quantizes all the weights of the model to 4 and 3 bits, without degrading the quality of the model.
-This saves considerable memory, not only because all the weights are quantized, but also because it is done at 4, 3 bits (and even 1 and 2 bits under certain conditions), instead of 8 bits.
+In the paper GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers the need to create a post-training quantization method that does not degrade model quality is discussed.
+In this post, we have seen the llm.int8() method, which quantizes some vectors of the weight matrices to INT8, provided that none of their values exceed a threshold value, which is very good, but it does not quantize all the model weights.
+In this paper, they propose a method that quantizes all the model weights to 4 and 3 bits without degrading model quality.
+This results in significant memory savings, not only because all weights are quantized, but also because they are quantized to 4, 3 bits (and even to 1 and 2 bits under certain conditions), instead of 8 bits.

-On the one hand, they are based on the works Nagel et al., 2020; Wang et al., 2020; Hubara et al., 2021 and Frantar et al., 2022, which propose to quantize the weights of the layers of a neural network to 4 and 3 bits, without degrading the quality of the model.
+On the one hand, they are based on the works of Nagel et al., 2020; Wang et al., 2020; Hubara et al., 2021 and Frantar et al., 2022, which propose quantizing the weights of neural network layers to 4 and 3 bits without degrading model quality.

-Having a data set m coming from a dataset, to each layer l you put the data and you get the output of the weights W of that layer.
-So what we do is to look for new quantized Ŵ weights that minimize the quadratic error in relation to the output of the total accuracy layer
+Given a dataset m, for each layer l, the data is fed into it and the output of the weights W of that layer is obtained.
+So, what is done is to find new quantized weights Ŵ that minimize the mean squared error with respect to the output of the full precision layer.

 Optimal brain quantization (OBQ)link image 25

-In the OBQ work of Frantar et al., 2022 they optimize the above layered quantization process, making it up to 3 times faster.
-This helps with large models, as quantizing a large model can take a long time.
+In the OBQ work of Frantar et al., 2022, they optimize the previous layer-wise quantization process, making it up to 3 times faster.
+This helps with large models, as quantizing a large model can take a significant amount of time.

-The OBQ method is an approach to solve the layered quantization problem in language models.
-OBQ starts from the idea that the quadratic error can be decomposed into the sum of individual errors for each row of the weight matrix.
-The method then quantizes each weight independently, always updating the unquantized weights to compensate for the error incurred by the quantization.
+The OBQ method is an approach to solving the problem of layered quantization in language models.
+OBQ starts from the idea that the squared error can be decomposed into the sum of individual errors for each row of the weight matrix.
+Then, the method quantizes each weight independently, always updating the non-quantized weights to compensate for the error incurred by the quantization.

-The method is capable of quantifying medium-sized models in reasonable times, but as it is a cubic complexity algorithm it is extremely expensive to apply to models with billions of parameters.
+The method is capable of quantifying medium-sized models in reasonable times, but since it is a cubic complexity algorithm, it makes it extremely costly to apply it to models with billions of parameters.

 GPTQ Algorithmlink image 26

-In OBQ they searched for the row of weights that created the lowest mean square error to quantize, but they realized that doing it randomly did not increase the final mean square error much.
-So instead of looking for the row that minimizes the mean square error, which created a cubic complexity in the algorithm, it is always done in the same order.
+In OBQ the goal was to find the row of weights that created the smallest mean squared error for quantization, but they realized that doing it randomly did not significantly increase the final mean squared error.
+Therefore, instead of searching for the row that minimizes the mean squared error, which created a cubic complexity in the algorithm, it is always done in the same order.
 Thanks to this, the execution time of the quantization algorithm is greatly reduced.

-The problem with doing batch updates is that, due to the large scale of the models, numerical errors can occur that affect the accuracy of the algorithm.
-Specifically, undefined matrices can be obtained, causing the algorithm to update the remaining weights in the wrong directions, resulting in very poor quantization.
+The problem with performing batch updates is that, due to the large scale of the models, numerical errors can occur that affect the accuracy of the algorithm.
+Specifically, indefinite matrices can be obtained, which causes the algorithm to update the remaining weights in incorrect directions, resulting in very poor quantization.

-To solve this, the authors of the paper propose to use a Cholesky reformulation, which is a more numerically stable method.
+To solve this, the authors of the paper propose using a Cholesky reformulation, which is a more numerically stable method.

 GPTQ Resultslink image 30

-Below are two graphs with the perplexity measure in the WikiText2 dataset for all sizes of the OPT and BLOOM models.
-It can be seen that with the RTN quantization technique, the perplexity at some sizes increases a lot, while with GPTQ it remains similar to that obtained with the FP16 model.
+The following are two graphs showing the perplexity measure on the WikiText2 dataset for all sizes of the OPT and BLOOM models.
+It can be seen that with the RTN quantization technique, perplexity increases significantly in some sizes, while with GPTQ it remains similar to what is obtained with the FP16 model.

 GPTQ-figure1

-Other plots are shown below, but with the measurement of the accuracy in the LAMBADA dataset.
-The same thing happens, while GPTQ remains similar to that obtained with FP16, other quantization methods greatly degrade the quality of the model.
+The following are other graphs, but with the accuracy measure on the LAMBADA dataset.
+The same occurs, while GPTQ remains similar to what was obtained with FP16, other quantization methods degrade the model quality significantly.

 GPTQ-figure3

-In the previous graphs we have shown the results of quantizing the model to 3 and 4 bits, but we can quantize them to 2 bits, and even to 1 bit.
+In the previous graphs, the results of quantizing the model to 3 and 4 bits have been shown, but we can quantize them to 2 bits, and even to just 1 bit.

-By modifying the size of the batches when using the algorithm we can obtain good results quantizing both the model
+By modifying the batch size when using the algorithm, we can achieve good results quantizing the model.

 OPT-175B 8.34 9.58 9.18 8.94 8.68